Financial Analysis: Monro (NASDAQ:MNRO) & EVgo (NYSE:EVGO)

 |2.00

-Monro presently has a consensus target price of $58.00, suggesting a potential downside of 8.49%.
-Given Monro’s higher possible upside, equities research analysts clearly believe Monro is more favorable than EVgo.
+Monro currently has a consensus target price of $58.00, suggesting a potential downside of 5.65%.
+Given Monro’s higher probable upside, equities research analysts clearly believe Monro is more favorable than EVgo.

-This table compares Monro and EVgo’s top-line revenue, earnings per share and valuation.
+This table compares Monro and EVgo’s revenue, earnings per share and valuation.

 |Gross Revenue